 Let’s face it, learning 26 letters and their sounds can be a daunting task for young children.
 Even though at 4-6 years old they are in the middle of a language explosion and their minds are like sponges, it is still a lot to learn and process.
 This is why I love to reward and encourage them each and every step of the way and make it a positive learning experience.

 We all like receiving appreciation for our efforts, especially from someone we respect.
 Young children are no different.
-They love receiving acknowledgement and praise from the teacher.
-Since there are a lot of letters that they are expected to learn, I like rewarding them for their efforts after they master each letter of the alphabet with a unique brag tag/reward.
+They love receiving acknowledgment and praise from the teacher.
+Since there are a lot of letters that they are expected to learn, I like rewarding them for their efforts after they master each letter of the alphabet with a unique reward tag.
 Receiving something special to celebrate their efforts (especially if they have been struggling) can energize their desire to learn more, rekindle enthusiasm about learning the alphabet, and restore their confidence and commitment.

-I made the brag tags / rewards unique so that students receive something different and special for each letter learned that represents the letter and can be kept as a keepsake or reference.
-Each brag tag has a praise word that begins with the alphabet letter along with a ‘You learned letter ____!” cheer.
+I made the reward tags unique so that students receive something different and special for each letter learned that represents the letter and can be kept as a keepsake or reference.
+Each reward tag has a praise word that begins with the alphabet letter along with a ‘You learned letter ____!” cheer.
 Each tag also has pictures of objects or animals which begin with the letter.

-My students loved receiving these brag tags / rewards and couldn’t wait to see what each one said.
+My students loved receiving these reward tags and couldn’t wait to see what each one said.
 In fact, they would oftentimes try to guess what the praise word and pictures were going to be prior to receiving their tag (which was a great review of the letter sound!).
 They were a great incentive that both celebrated and encouraged their mastery of the alphabet.

 Necklaces or Binder Rings

-Since brag tags have become “all the rage” in the past 5 years or so, most recently I have used brag tag necklaces to store student tags.
+Since reward tags have become “all the rage” in the past 5 years or so, most recently I have used reward tag necklaces to store student tags.
 The ball chain necklaces that resemble dog tag necklaces are what I use.
 I found mine on Amazon, though I have been told that you can also find them at Oriental Trading and some craft stores.
 I use the 24 inch length for my pre-k and kindergarten students.
-On Amazon you can find them in packs of 50 or packs of 25.
 When students master a letter they receive the appropriate tag and add it to their necklace.
 After they have received all 26 alphabet letter tags they can take them home.
 I also award them with a special reward after earning all 26 tags.
 They can choose to have lunch with me, extra game time, extra iPad time, etc.

 There are several options for storing and wearing the necklaces.
 I allow students to wear their necklaces during guided reading and group times while we are working on our letters if they choose to, they do not have to wear them.
 I store them on a board next to our reading area.
 Each child is assigned a number and their necklace hangs below it.
 When they need to get their necklace they simply go to their number.
 You can also choose to use their names, have students store them in their cubbies, or store them with your other reading materials and pass them out to the students.